IVSoftware/books-text-replacement/README.md

     var book = JsonConvert.DeserializeObject<Book>(File.ReadAllText("492C9F2A7E73.txt"));

-There's more than one way to go about what you want to do, but the benefits of something like this is that you would be set up really well to do some kind of search engine using the Book class.
+There's more than one way to do what you asked.
+The benefit of doing something like this is to set you up going forward for a search engine using the Book class.